 Honestly, we don’t have much to complain about with the Hopper 3.
 TV fans will love this one.

-The DIRECTV Genie offers an excellent satellite TV experience, combining solid storage capacity, simultaneous recordings, and outstanding DIRECTV service with the famous NFL SUNDAY TICKET.
+The DIRECTV Genie offers an excellent satellite TV experience, combining solid storage capacity, simultaneous recordings, and outstanding DIRECTV service.
 The best part?
 The Genie is included in your subscription at no extra charge.